tdiprima/ML-Python-Projects/TensorFlow/image_segmentation/explain-code.md

 <span style="color:red;">It didn't like this one, either.</span>

-In this example, we create an instance of the CollectiveAllReduceStrategyExperimental strategy, which will use all available devices on a single machine for training.
-We then define and compile the model within the strategy scope, which will ensure that the model is replicated and trained in parallel across all available devices.
+* First, we create an instance of the `CollectiveAllReduceStrategyExperimental` strategy, which will use all available devices on a single machine for training.

+* Then we **define and compile the model** within the strategy scope, which will ensure that the model is replicated and trained in parallel across all available devices.

 ## Take part of the dataset